Hamdi Salihi

 Hamdi Abdullah Salihi (born 19 January 1984) is an Albanian retired professional footballer who played as a forward.
-He is the assistant manager of Albania.

 Nicknamed 'The Bomber' by his former international coach Otto Barić who would compare him to Gerd Müller, Salihi is known for being a prolific goalscorer both in Albania and Austria, the two countries where he has spent the majority of his career.

-An Albania international player, Salihi won 50 caps and was a regular starter between 2009 and 2013.
+He earned 50 international caps for Albania and was a regular starter from 2009 to 2013.

 Club career

 Early years

 Salihi begun his professional career at his boyhood club Vllaznia Shkodër, where he was promoted in the first team by coach Artan Bushati in the 2002–03 season; he made two appearances as the team finished runner-up to eventual champions Tirana.
 He had his breakthrough season in the 2003–04 season, netting his first Albanian Superliga goal in the opening week, a 4–1 away loss to Partizani Tirana.
 In cup, he notably scored four goals in a 9–0 away win versus Ada Velipojë in the second leg of second round.
 Salihi finished his first full-season by netting 14 goals in 33 league appearances, with Vllaznia finishing third.

 Salihi scored his first top-flight hat-trick on 23 October 2004 in Vllaznia's 7–0 hammering of Laçi.
 He was the most in-from striker during the first part of 2004–05 season in which he managed to score 16 goals in only 20 matches which ensured him a transfer to Greece.

 In January 2005, Salihi moved for the first time outside the country by joining Panionios in then Alpha Ethniki on a three-year contract.
 The young Albanian striker managed to play in 6 games, mostly coming on as a substitute in the last few minutes.
 He left the club following the end of the season and came back to Albania.
 Many years later he stated that the transfer was a mistake, adding that he was not ready to leave the country at such young age.